MarkStreek/QuintorCatalogBackEnd/README.md

 ## About Quintor

 Quintor is a software company based in the Netherlands.
 Quintor helps customers to professionalize software development.
-They do this mainly in complex enterprise projects for top 250 organizations.

 Quintor has the following disciplines: